Growing Vegetables in Containers

 Choosing the Right Plants

-Some vegetables are not well suited for containers.
+Some vegetables are not well suited for growing in containers.
 Corn, most winter squash, large melons, asparagus, artichokes, and prize winning pumpkins are not going to do well in containers.
-These plants are just too expansive and large to be confined to a container.
+These plants are just too expansive and large to be confined to a small space.

 When choosing a vegetable plant for a container garden, select bush varieties over vines and pole varieties.
 Choose mini versions of pumpkins and squash.
 Small root crops like radishes do very well in containers.
 Avoid daikon radishes as the huge root requires a large container.